darshini-shridhar/Analysis-using-Big-Data-Tools-and-Techniques/README.md

 Parent Company column contains all possible pharmaceutical companies.
 6. Plot number of completed studies each month in a given year { for the submission dataset, the year is 2021.

+Data loading has been done as part of shridhar_dataloading.ipynb